Using Water after Defecation:

 ....
 He (the prophet) said, 'What makes you in such a hurry?"
 I replied, I am newly married " He said, "Did you marry a virgin or a matron?
 I replied, "A matron."
 He said, "Why didn't you marry a young girl so that you may play with her and she with you?"
 When we were about to enter (Medina), the Prophet (ﷺ) said, "Wait so that you may enter (Medina) at night so that the lady of unkempt hair may comb her hair and the one whose husband has been absent may shave her pubic region.

 Regarding practices such as ablution (wudu), bathing after intercourse, and bathing after menstruation, these customs were adopted by Muhammad after his arrival in Medina, influenced by Jewish traditions.
-Before this, during his 13 years in Mecca, there was little focus on cleanliness in Islamic teachings.
+Before this, during his 13 years in Mecca, there was absolutely no focus on cleanliness in Islamic teachings.

 For more details, you can explore the Jewish cleanliness rituals in the linked article, which highlights practices like hand washing, bathing after intercourse, and bathing after menstruation, among others.
 Read more here.